PleasantFuban/Edge-TB/README.md

 Here we take Gossip Learning for example and take you through the steps of running DML on your own environment.

-1. The only thing to do in Worker is to run `worker_agent.py` with python3 __with root privileges__.
+1. The only thing to do in Worker is to run `worker_agent.py` with python3 (__root privileges__ recommended).
 We need to mount NFS and install Python packages via `python3-pip` which require root privileges.
-2. All the following operations should be completed in the Controller (You may also need to have a look at Worker outputs to see if a sudo password is required.
-If so, enter your password in Worker.)
+2. All the following operations should be completed in the Controller.
 3. Modify `controller/appConfig-gl.yml` to define your test environment.
 See `controller/appConfig-template.yml` for instructions.
 4. Modify `controller/dml_tool/gl_dataset.json` to define the data used by each node.